Assumed Names (DBA)

 The Secretary will assign an identification number (SOS ID) to each assumed business name that is recorded, to which amendments and withdrawals must refer.

-Compliant blank forms are available for a new business, for an amendment or for a withdrawal or may be downloaded from Business Link North Carolina at https://edpnc.com/start-or-grow-a-business/start-a-business/business-forms/
+Compliant blank forms are available for a , for an or for a or may be downloaded from Business Link North Carolina at https://edpnc.com/start-or-grow-a-business/start-a-business/business-forms/

 Certificates of assumed names filed under the prior law will EXPIRE DECEMBER 1, 2022.
 Someone desiring to engage in business in N.C. under the assumed name after that date must file an assumed business name certificate in the new form.